HKEx appoints ex-MTR CEO Chow as chairman

 Under Chief Executive Charles Li, the exchange has embarked on talks with banks for a loan to help it finance an offer for the London Metal Exchange, a source told Reuters on April 12.

-It has also rolled out a number of new products in the past few years, including launching yuan currency futures last week, as it seeks to catch up with rivals such as CME Group, which already offers products in the Chinese currency to its customers.
+It has also rolled out a number of new products in the past few years, including launching yuan currency futures last week, as it seeks to catch up with rivals such as CME Group (CME.O), which already offers products in the Chinese currency to its customers.